koaning/human-learn/paper.md

 ![Rule Based Systems.\label{fig:rulebased}](docs/examples/rules.png)

-Recently, it's become much more fashionable to take data with labels and to use machine-learning algorithms to figure out appropriate rules.
+Recently, it has become much more fashionable to take data with labels and to use machine-learning algorithms to figure out appropriate rules.

 ![Machine Learning Based Systems.\label{fig:mlbased}](docs/examples/ml.png)